choderalab/yank/docs/running.rst

 YANK uses `OpenMM <http://openmm.org>`_ as its simulation engine, which runs fastest on modern GPUs using either the ``CUDA` or ``OpenCL`` platforms.
 Modern GTX-class hardware, such as the `GTX-1080 <http://www.geforce.com/hardware/10series/geforce-gtx-1080>`_ or `GTX-TITAN-X <http://www.geforce.com/hardware/desktop-gpus/geforce-gtx-titan-x>`_, should work very well.
-See `Supported hardware`_ for more information about supported and recommended hardware.
+See :ref:`Supported hardware <supported_hardware>` for more information about supported and recommended hardware.

 Running on the CPU
 """"""""""""""""""